-So much has changed in the 35 years since WMRA first began.
+So much has changed in the decades since WMRA first began.
 In many ways, public radio has grown up.
 What was once a struggling — almost experimental — operation has become a permanent and positive presence in the lives of so many in Virginia and across the nation.

 We continue to seek and depend on regular membership contributions from friends, especially new generations of listeners.
 But in the long run our future will depend, more and more, on special gifts from long-time friends who want to help WMRA become stronger and more stable in the future.